 - Does an employee have to provide notice of military duty?

 - Does an employer have to maintain the deployed employee’s position upon their return?

 TRANSITIONING BACK TO CIVILIAN LIFE

 An offshoot of United Way Suncoast, Mission United in Tampa enables military veterans and their families to successfully acclimate back to civilian life.
-By forming a coordinated network of community partners, we provides veterans and their families with a single entry point to the help they need.
+By forming a coordinated network of community partners, we provide veterans and their families with a single entry point to the help they need.

 This non-profit specializes in helping transitioning military Veterans & their families learn to utilize the powerful networking & job search technology of LinkedIN.
 They also provide personal introductions to supportive, military-friendly professionals in the civilian world!